esnet/gdg/website/content/docs/templating/description.md

 ---
-title: "Templating Tool"
+title: "Usage Guide"
 weight: 1
 ---

 GDG has now introduced a new supporting tool that works in conjunction with GDG.
 It is currently dependent on the GDG configuration since it will operate on the currently selected context.
-You can confirm what the current context is by running `gdg ctx show`
+You can confirm what the current context is by running `gdg tools ctx show`

 For example, my current output is as follows: